ArthurMaroulier/yaak-angular-kickstarter/README.md

 > **Test is to doubt :)**

-neither images folder as I didn't need tests nor images for my little project...
+I didn't need tests for my little project...

 Please if you see something wrong or bad, tell me.
 Feel free to use it limitless, contribute to enhance it, watch it, to star it and to fork it, enjoy :)

+Images must be add in the app/public/images folder.

 ####Including

 - AngularJS
 - jQuery
-- angular-bootstrap
+- bootstrap
 - angular-fontawesome
 - bootstrap
 - moment